Solar Panel Cost Guide in Bloomingdale, IL (2024 Update)

 How to Save on Solar Panels

-- Contract: Before you sign a contract with a solar installer, make sure to read it through fully so you understand the terms.
-Also, ask questions if you aren’t sure about some of the terms, such as what the warranty covers and if there are any guarantees about energy production.
+• Contract: Before you sign a contract with a solar installer, be sure to look it over completely so you understand the terms.
+Also, ask questions if you aren’t sure about some of the terms, such as what the warranty covers and what services you can expect from them.

-- Reputation: Your solar installer should have a sound reputation as a company and have demonstrated expertise in the field.
-Two ways to check this are to look for whether a company has technicians that hold a certification from the North American Board of Certified Energy Practitioners (NABCEP) and if it has good reviews from past customers.
+• Reputation: Your solar installer should have a good reputation as a company and have verifiable expertise in the field.
+A couple of ways to check this are to look for whether a company has technicians certified by the North American Board of Certified Energy Practitioners (NABCEP) and if it has satisfied reviews from past customers.

 Best Solar Financing